-Ports of Stockholm works within several areas to ensure the effects of the company on the environment are as small as possible.
-The focus is primarily on energy use, fossil fuel emissions, waste and materials.
+Ports of Stockholm works within several areas to ensure the effects of the company and the customers on the environment are as small as possible.
+The focus is primarily on energy use, emissions to air, waste and materials.

 Ports of Stockholm works actively to make operations more energy efficient.
-The energy consumption consists of the energy used in buildings, port electricity (such as outdoor lighting, gangways and ramps) and fuel use.
+The energy consumption consists of the energy used in buildings, port electricity (such as outdoor lighting, gangways and ramps) as well as fuel use.

 Reduced fossil fuel emissions

 The carbon dioxide fossil fuel emissions from Ports of Stockholm operations come mainly from the use of energy in buildings, the use of vehicle fuel and from business travel.
-The target is to be entirely fossil fuel-free by 2025.
+From the beginning of 2023, Ports of Stockholm's work vehicles refuel with biodiesel (HVO100) instead of Mk1 diesel.
+It will reduce fossil carbon dioxide emissions by approx. 200 tonnes per year.
+The goal is for Ports of Stockholm's operations to be fossil-free by 2030.

-Ports of Stockholm has invested in photovoltaic systems and has established facilities at Frihamnen, Värtahamnen, Port of Nynäshamn and Port of Kapellskär.
-Read more about Ports of Stockholm's photovoltaic systems
+Ports of Stockholm invests in its own electricity production by having solar cell facilities in Frihamnen port, Värtahamnen port, Port of Nynäshamn, Stockholm Norvik Port and Port of Kapellskär.
+Read more about Ports of Stockholm's solar cell systems

-Ports of Stockholm works to reduce waste amounts and to recycle as much material as possible, both in daily operations and in the projects.
+Ports of Stockholm works to reduce waste amounts and to recycle as much material as possible, both in daily operations and in construction projects.
 The company also enables shipping companies and tenants to use environmentally adapted waste management.
-There are also waste management stations along the quays of the inner-city for the archipelago traffic to use.

-All rebuilding work uses SundaHus, a tool to enable good materials from environmental and health perspectives to be selected.
+All rebuilding work uses Byggvarubedömningen, a tool to enable good materials from environmental and health perspectives to be selected.

 Environmental demands are imposed on all relevant purchasing.
 This could be a matter of chemical products being environmentally labelled, fruit being KRAV marked, the type of vehicle entrepreneurs are allowed to use and the demand that contractors must have their own strategic environmental policies.

 Ports of Stockholm works actively to reduce the noise pollution from port operations, for example by using noise reduction ramps for vehicles driving onto and off vessels.
-If a vessel is perceived to be a source of noise disturbance Ports of Stockholm will attempt to reduce the disturbance if possible, for example by attempting to have the vessel introduce noise reduction measures.
+If a vessel is perceived to be a source of noise disturbance Ports of Stockholm will attempt to reduce the disturbance if possible, for example by having the ship take noise reduction measures.
 Sometimes it is possible to turn the vessel or to move it to another quay-berth.
-Whenever possible, connection to shore-provided electricity is the best alternative for reducing noise pollution and emissions.
+Whenever possible, connection to onshore power supply is a good alternative for reducing noise pollution and emissions.

 When it comes to engine idling Ports of Stockholm strives to enable haulage vehicles to spend no more time than necessary in the port area.
 Some haulage vehicles and trailers contain refrigerated or frozen goods and must then have a generator running to maintain a set temperature.
 At a number of sites at the ports electricity posts have been erected where haulage vehicles and trailers that are parked to wait for the departure of a vessel can connect to the electricity supply so that they do not need to run their generators.